Category Archives: Food & Drink

 “When in the camp, if bread and meat were scarce, he made up the deficiency by eating four or five pounds of grass daily.
 In one year he devoured 174 cats (but not their skins), dead or alive.
 He says he had several conflicts in the act of destroying them, by feeling the effects of their torments on his face and hands.
 Sometimes he killed them before eating but when very hungry he did not wait to perform this humane office.”

 Domery also reported eating several dead dogs and live rats, as well as discarded offal from cattle and sheep.
 He claimed to have once nibbled on the amputated leg of a fellow sailor.
-While detained in Liverpool his daily ration included raw meat, liver and candles.
-On a single day, Dr Cochrane watched Domery consume ten pounds of raw beef, four pounds of raw cow’s udder and two pounds of candles.

 Source: Letter from Thomas Cochrane, September 9th 1799; published in The New England Quarterly, vol. 2, 1802.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1641: “Bedew not thy face of those thou speakest with”

-Youths Behaviour, or Decency in Conversation amongst Men is a mid-17th century guide to etiquette and manners.
-First published in 1641, its author was Francis Hawkins, reportedly just a lad of 10.
-Youths Behaviour was, in essence, an example of parental vanity publishing, printed at the request of Hawkins’ father; its frontispiece featured an engraved image of the author, promoting him as a child prodigy.
-Despite Hawkins’ tender age, Youths Behaviour became a best seller, going through numerous print runs and at least 12 editions over the next three decades.
+Youths Behaviour, or Decency in Conversation amongst Men, is a mid 17th-century guide to etiquette and manners, first published in 1641.
+Its author was Francis Hawkins, a lad of just ten years old.
+In reality Youths Behaviour was an example of parental vanity publishing, printed at the request of Hawkins’ father: its frontispiece featured an engraved image of the author, promoting him as a child prodigy.

-Much of its advice was not original but was translated and adapted by Hawkins from earlier works, such as Desiderius Erasmus’ De Civilitate Morum Puerilium.
 Topics covered by Hawkins included personal conduct, bearing, manners and methods of speaking.
 There was also a list of ‘dos and don’ts’ when dining out.
 When at the house of another, Hawkins cautions against eating too much – and warns not to sniff the fare:

 “Take not thy repast like a glutton… Eat not with cheeks full and with full mouth… Smell not to thy meat, and if thou do hold thy nose to it, set it not afterwards before another [diner]…”